-The structure and the frequency of the packets built by these subsystems and the format of the house keeping parameters are described in the Mission Information Bases [refer to an hypothetical MIB section under MOC responsibility].
+The structure and the frequency of the packets built by these subsystems and the format of the house keeping parameters are described in the Mission Information Bases.
 The HFI L1 software uses these MIBs to extract the house keeping parameters from the packets.
 Given the status of each subsystem, the parameters are gathered in the HFI database in groups.
 The HFI L1 software builds in each group a vector of time (usually named TIMESEC) and a single vector per housekeeping parameter.